andrico1234/a2k/packages/marquee/README.md

 | Slot | Details                              |
 | ---- | ------------------------------------ |
 | text | The content that the marquee renders |

+## Notes

+Since there are usability considerations when using a marquee component, the animation doesn't run if the user `prefers-reduced-motion`.